timvandermeij/mobile-radio-tomography/README.md

 The physical XBee sensor code controls one XBee chip connected to the device via USB.
 Such a device can either be a computer or a Raspberry Pi.
-Start `screen` and run `python2 xbee_sensor_physical.py` to activate the XBee chip mounted onto an XBee USB dongle.
+Start `screen` and run `python2 xbee_sensor_physical.py` to activate the XBee chip mounted onto a USB dongle.
 Each sensor constantly receives packets (asynchronously), but sends packets according to a fixed TDMA schedule as defined by the settings in `settings.json`.

 To create the setup, first plug the ground station XBee chip into a USB port of the ground station computer.
 Start the physical XBee sensor code